Meet Yusuf Osman, Make and Reuse course facilitator

 Instagram

-Yusuf Osman leading a leatherworking course at the Shed.
-Photo by Andreia Sofia Leitão
+Yusuf Osman leading a leatherworking course at the Shed in 2023.
+Photo by ACAVA Shoots (Andreia Sofia Leitão)

 Would you like to tell us about yourself?